Two Virginia Officers Killed In Helicopter Crash While Responding To 'Unite The Right' Rally

 — Simon Rader (@Simon_Rader) August 12, 2017

-Colonel W. Steven Flaherty, State Police Superintendent said the Police Department are both mourning the loss of the two men in addition to processing the tumultuous day.
+Colonel W. Steven Flaherty, State Police Superintendent, said the police department are both mourning the loss of the two men in addition to processing the tumultuous day.

 “Our state police and law enforcement family at-large are mourning this tragic outcome to an already challenging day.”